hpcc-systems/HPCC-Platform/helm/hpcc/docs/storage.md

 The values file can contain more than one storage plane definition for each category.
 The first storage plane in the list for each category is used as the default location to store that category of data.

 That default can be overridden on each component by specifying a property with the name "\<category>Plane".
-E.g. to override the default dali storage plane use daliPlane:
+For example, to override the default dali storage plane to use daliPlane:

 ```
 eclagent: